Item Types

 How you use a prompt:

-- In the app — open it, fill the fields, and copy the result, or Send to AI to open Claude/ChatGPT/Perplexity with it prefilled.
+- In the app — open it, fill the fields, and copy the result, or Open in AI to open Claude/ChatGPT/Perplexity with it prefilled.

-- In your editor (over MCP) — it shows up as a
+- In your editor (over MCP) — mark it with / in the app and it shows up as a

 🧠 Skills